 Suppose you have always wanted to start a business.
 Now is a great time to start.
 You can launch many online businesses from home now with only an internet connection and a small investment.

 You cannot start a brick-and-mortar store while trapped at home.
-However, you can lay a lot of the groundwork for a business from home.
+However, you can lay much of the groundwork for a business from home.
 You can study, get business licenses, make business contacts, take out loans, research financing, hire employees, and establish business relationships from home.

-You could research your business idea and learn if it will work before investing any money or time in it.
+You could research your business idea and learn if it will work before investing any money or time.
 You can also network, make contacts, and begin marketing your business from home.

-If you need some inspiration, try our 20 Best Books for Starting a Business.
+Try our 20 Best Books for Starting a Business if you need some inspiration.